 Last week when we made our sandy spider webs, my preschooler wanted to do another craft right away.
-Toilet paper tube crafts are fun and cheap, and thankfully I had plenty of toilet paper tubes saved up in the craft area to make a toilet paper tube octopus or two.
+Cardboard tube crafts are fun and cheap, and thankfully I had plenty of toilet paper tubes saved up in the craft area to make a toilet paper tube octopus or two.

 When she finished cutting the legs, it was time to color.
 I had colored my example with crayon.
 We decided marker would show up a lot better.
 To keep the mess to a minimum I had her color on a scrap sheet of paper.
 Of course she chose purple!